The Bottle Cap Challenge now has an official champion, and it’s not John Mayer

 — Jenn Ravenna (@JennRavenna) July 3, 2019

 Seeing something so amazing is—and I would prefer not to be held accountable for this—a real kick to the head.
-Twitter resoundingly crowned Yen the victor of the challenge, only adding to the IP Man star’s legend status.
+Twitter resoundingly crowned Yen the victor of the challenge, only adding to the Ip Man star’s legend status.

 However, even though she may not have won, I think honorable mention in the challenge goes to comedian Whitney Cummings, who at least tried her best.